Download PDF (483 KB)

 Can financial services firms use Claude Cowork with client data?

 This guide covers the broader financial firm: brokerages, MGAs, lenders, and fintech operations.
-A registered investment advisory firm should also read our wealth-management guide for CIRO duties, and an accounting practice our accounting guide for CPA duties.
+A registered investment advisory firm should also work through our wealth-management guide for CIRO duties, and a CPA practice our accounting guide for CPA duties.

 It’s the same secure-adoption logic from the pillar guide on using Claude Cowork securely in your business, applied to a financial firm, and it sits alongside our broader IT for financial services work.

-What Claude Cowork actually does in a financial back office
+What does Claude Cowork actually do in a financial back office?

 Here’s how those jobs map to the work, with the guardrail that protects the client.
 Fusion Computing walks firms through this before any pilot, the same way we scope any AI services engagement.